CINM (Cinnamon): A Compilation Infrastructure for Heterogeneous Compute In-Memory and Compute Near-Memory Paradigms: CINM (Cinnamon): Compilation for in and near memory computing

 \subsubsection{Device dialects}

-Device dialects in \cname{} expose the set of device-specific concepts, including: the set of supported operations, device attributes such as memory array or tile sizes in the CIM devices, and the memory hierarchy (buffers, private and shared memories).
+Device dialects in \cname{} expose a set of device-specific concepts, including: the set of supported operations, device attributes such as memory array or tile sizes in the CIM devices, and the memory hierarchy (buffers, private and shared memories).
 They apply conversion patterns to translate the \texttt{cinm} operators and provide an interface to the device libraries.

 ~\\ \textbf{Memristors:} The \memrstr{} dialect implements the transformation passes from OCC~\cite{occ} for memristive devices.
-The compulsory \emph{tiling} transformation is applied at the \cim{} abstraction to ensure large input buffers are divided into blocks that can be mapped to the crossbar tiles.
-The tile size in the transformation, and hence the number of tiles, are determined by the crossbar tile size.
+We extend the OCC flow to adapt the \cinm{} operations and transformations. \rev{The compulsory \emph{tiling} transformation is applied at the \cim{} abstraction to ensure large input buffers are divided into blocks that can be mapped to the crossbar tiles.
+The implementation details of the tiling transformation are given in Section~\ref{subsec:tiling}}.
+The tile size in the transformation, and hence the number of tiles are determined by the crossbar tile size.
 This dialect materializes the \cinm{} operations using the memristors' specific primitives such as \texttt{copyTile}, \texttt{storeTile} to support data communication between the host and the device and operations such as \texttt{read} and \texttt{write} that allow performing computations and programming the crossbar, respectively.

-To enable parallel execution across multiple CIM tiles, \memrstr{} applies the \emph{loop unrolling} transformation on the innermost loop of the matmul kernel.
-The partial results of individual tiles are accumulated using \texttt{cinm.mergePartial} as soon as they are ready.
+To enable parallel execution across multiple CIM tiles, \rev{\memrstr{} applies the \emph{loop unrolling} transformation on the innermost loop of the matmul kernel.
+The transformation pass takes an unroll factor, and modifies the body and loop variable of the innermost loop accordingly. } The partial results of individual tiles are accumulated using \texttt{cinm.mergePartial} as soon as they are ready.
 Finally, the \memrstr{} dialect maps all operations to the device function calls.
 All \memrstr{} operators have a one-to-one mapping with the device function calls exposed by the memristor devices' API.
 All other operations are lowered to the host instructions.